Thank you for your response

 Further, if the taxpayer has opted into the QRMP scheme to file returns on a quarterly basis, then he will not be allowed to file B2B sales on the IFF or file GSTR-1 if GSTR-3B of last quarter is pending for filing.

 As per prior provisions, non-filing of GSTR-3B resulted in the blocking of e-way bill generation.
 But, as per new rules, it will result in the blocking of the e-way bill as well as GSTR-1 of the registered person.
 Also, if a taxpayer is required to file GSTR-3B due to the applicability of Rule 86B and fails to do so, his GSTR-1 will get blocked.

 For example, if the taxpayer has not filed GSTR-3B for April and May, then his GSTR-1 will get blocked for June.
 For quarterly return filers if the taxpayer fails to file GSTR-3B for the preceding tax period then he will not be permitted to file GSTR-1 for subsequent quarters.
 The main motto of the Government behind this is to track the non-filers and make them compliant.

-If a taxpayer is unable to file GSTR-1 then the counterparty will not be able to claim credit on such purchase.
-Non-uploading of invoices in GSTR-1 will result in non-reflection of the transaction in the counterparty’s GSTR-2A and GSTR-2B.
+If a taxpayer is unable to file GSTR-1 then the counterparty will not be able to claim the credit on such purchase.
+Non-uploading of invoices in GSTR-1 will result in the non-reflection of the transaction in the counterparty’s GSTR-2A and GSTR-2B.
 Thus, the recipient will be automatically denied credit.

 Filing of GSTR-3B will result in unblocking of GSTR-1.
 The Government wants the taxpayer to be compliant and thus these new provisions have been added to the existing rules and regulations.